Konamiman/Nextor/docs/Nextor 2.1 User Manual.md

 - Fix: [#29 wrong stack management hangedd the computer when a file handle was read or written to a number of times](https://github.com/Konamiman/Nextor/issues/29).

+- Fix: computer crashing when more than one Nextor kernel was present as soon as the extended BIOS hook was called (for example, when loading COMMAND2.COM).

 ### 5.2. v2.1.0 beta 1